rikifunt/cgp-vec/CONTRIBUTING.md

 	`TODO.md`)

 	- optional but useful guidelines:

 		- don't fit multiple independent changes into one commit

 # Coding guidelines

-- write self-explanatory code whenever possible
+- write self-explanatory code whenever possible, so that there is no need to comment it

 - only comment code for two reasons: